alexandrumonahov/alexandrumonahov/README.md

 - :office: Coming from the field of economics and finance - I'm looking to apply these methods to banking and financial markets.
 - 🌱 Explainable AI is something that has caught my attention recently.
 - :bulb: I’m looking to collaborate on projects that seek to make advanced data analysis techniques widely available.
-- :email: You can reach me at: alexandrudezv [at] gmail.com or through ResearchGate:
+- :email: You can reach me at: alexandru.monahov [at] proton.me or through ResearchGate:

        https://www.researchgate.net/profile/Alexandru-Monahov